voschezang/coding-handbook/programming-patterns.md

 A few variants of this are the strategy pattern and the factory pattern.

 **Hook**
-Always call a user-definable method before (or after) a given operation.
+Call a user-definable method before (or after) a given operation.
+Note that this introduces some coupling between the operation and the given method.

 **Provider-consumer**
 One-to-one (point-to-point) messaging, where a service is provided by one party and consumed by another one.